Skip to content

 Restoring the environment

-We support people to use trees to improve the fertility of the soil and manage land in a way that helps them deal with the effects of the climate crisis.
-This helps keep the environment healthy and productive, for now, and for the future.
+We support farming families to use trees to improve the fertility of the soil and manage land in a way that helps them deal with the effects of the climate crisis.
+This helps keep the environment healthy and enables smallholder farmers to grow more food, now and in the future.

 This is our natural resource management approach.